yo35/kokopu-react/doc_src/home.md

 - [Chessboard](#/Components/Chessboard): SVG image representing a chessboard diagram.
 Optionally, the user may interact with the board
 (move pieces, click on squares...).
 Annotations such as square markers or arrows can also be added to the board.
+- [Movetext](#/Components/Movetext): represents a chess game, i.e. the headers (name of the players, event, etc.), the moves, and all the related annotations if any (comments, variations, NAGs...).